The Pitch’s Infinite Playlist Round 1: Brock Wilbur

 Thought you’d never ask!
 ThePitchKC.com is where we produce great journalism, each and every day of the year.
 But also check out Caring into the Void, my books, or my dumb little Twitter jokes.

-Bloc Party – “Song For Clay (Disappear Here)”
+“Song For Clay (Disappear Here)” by Bloc Party

 There’s no better explanation for this than to say that I’ve never started a mix CD with anything else.
 It’s the perfect opening track for anything.
 Being an adaptation of my favorite book—Less Than Zero—doesn’t hurt.
 There’s just never been a point in my life, no matter what I’m doing or where I’m living, that the insights of Kele Okereke don’t cut like a knife and kick total ass in equal measure.